GeorgeWilkins/Active-Belt-Tensioner/README.md

 ### Protoboard
 TBC

+### Motors
+1. Terminate the bare negative and positive (black and red) wires of the motors with the 2x3 header connectors
+2. Terminate the bare CANBUS (yellow and blue) wires of the motors to the 2x1 header connectors
+3. Set the {MOTOR ID} + {CANBUS TERMINATION RESISTOR}

 ### Main Unit
-TBC
+1. Glue the 'Front Panel' plates together
+2. Glue the 'Rear Panel' plates together
+3. Glue the 'Pulley' plates together (remembering to keep each pulley in two parts so the 'S' plate that retains the steel wire is accessible)
+4. Bolt the 'Pulley' parts and wires onto the motors (ensuring that one side if 'flipped' so the wire winds from the outside edge on both sides)
+5. Attach the motors (and attached pulleys) to the assembled 'Rear Panel' part using the 12mm M4 bolts
+6. Using the 40mm spacers and 12mm M4 bolts, attach the 'Front Panel' to the 'Rear Panel' (ensuring the previously attached wires exit between the appropriate spacers)
+7. {ATTACH COOLING PLATES}
+8. {ATTACH GRUBS + SPACERS}
+9. {ATTACH PROTOBOARD TRAY}
+10. {ATTACH PROTOBOARD}

 ### Belt Loops
-1. Pre-tap the holes with M4 threads (you won't be able to do this once the plates are glued
+1. Pre-tap the 'Belt Loop' plate holes with M4 threads (you won't be able to do this once the plates are glued)
-2. Glue the plates together
+2. Glue the 'Belt Loop' plates together
 3. Fit the M4 grub screws
-4. Feed the steel wire into the hole aand tighten the grub screws
+4. Feed the steel wire into the hole and tighten the grub screws to retain the wire (use a looser fit when first testing your setup)

 ## Setup & Usage
 TBC